caprover/caprover/README.md

 ### You code your app, Captain does the rest!

 Captain is a modern automated app deployment & web server manager.
-It doesn't use any less than perfect technologies.
-Under the hood, Docker+nginx+LetsEncrypt+NetData are in the power chain.
+It's blazingly fast and very robust as it uses Docker, nginx, LetsEncrypt, NetData.

   - Deploy apps in your own space (Node js, PHP, Python, literally any language!)
+  - Deploying built-in apps is a matter of seconds!
+MongoDB, Parse, MySQL, WordPress, Postgres and many more.
   - Secure your services over HTTPS for FREE
-  - Scale in seconds
+  - Attach more nodes and create a cluster in seconds!
+Captain automatically configures nginx to load balance.
   - Focus on your apps!
 Not the bells and whistles just to run your apps!

 <p>